 The teaching guide offers an introduction, resource guide, and eight lessons for U.S. history, government, and language arts classrooms.
-The guide uses a variety of teaching strategies, including role play, critical reading, discussion, mock trial, small group imaginative writing, and personal narrative.
+The guide uses a variety of teaching strategies, including role play, critical reading, discussion, mock trial, imaginative writing, small group work, and personal narrative.

 While it would be ideal to use all the lessons, each lesson is a stand-alone activity.

 The guide was developed by the Zinn Education Project in collaboration with The Most Dangerous Man in America filmmakers Judith Ehrlich and Rick Goldsmith.
 Written and edited by Bill Bigelow, Sylvia McGauley, Tom McKenna, Hyung Nam, and Julie Treick O’Neill.
 Funding for the guide provided by the Open Society Foundations.

 - Daniel Ellsberg Warns Risk of Nuclear War Is Rising as Tension Mounts over Ukraine & Taiwan on Democracy Now!
 (May 1, 2023)

 - Interview with Daniel Ellsberg on Democracy Now! about WikiLeaks (October 22, 2010)

 - Interview with Daniel Ellsberg and others on Democracy Now! about WikiLeaks Cablegate (November 29, 2010)